dlike230/Penn-Labs-Frontend_Application/README.md

 The site includes several meta tags to make it easy for search engines to pick up information about the site.
 For example, it includes a description of the page and keywords.
+I also added small bits of microdata in a few places (e.g. itemscope, itemprop, etc.).

 ## Built With